Italy–Taiwan relations: History

 In 2020 Taiwan donated equipment and supplies to Italy as part of its medical diplomacy in response to the COVID-19 pandemic.
 Equipment donated included 15 respirators donated to who hospitals in the hard hit Lombardy region in April 2020.

+In September 2024, the Foreign Affairs Committee of the Italian Chamber of Deputies unanimously approved a resolution supporting Taiwan’s participation in the United Nations system.
+In January 2025, Marco Osnato led a cross-party delegation of Italian lawmakers to Taiwan and met with Taiwanese official Shen You-chung.